 I’ve spoken at length here about auditions for film and TV roles.
 A lot of what I’ve said here is directly applicable to any audition you go for, but some mediums have some specifics for what to expect.

-Any theatre audition is going to be fairly similar to film and tv, just without the camera equipment.
-There may be more time allocated to each audition slot, say 15-20 minutes for your audition instead of 10 you’d usually find for film/tv.
+Any theatre audition is going to be fairly similar to film and TV, just without the camera equipment,and possibly in a larger room.
+There may be more time allocated to each audition slot, say 15-20 minutes for your audition instead of 10 you’d usually find for film/TV.
 This is to allow more time to work a scene and discuss the play itself.
 With plays you’d typically be working with the director themselves rather than a third-party casting director.
 You may be asked several questions regarding your thoughts of the play, story and character, so come prepared with opinions!

 The concept of an audition can be intimidating and unusual for us.
 It’s often an experience veiled in mystery and myth, but when we break it down we realise it actually isn’t all that mysterious.
 It’s a pretty routine event that’s been done thousands and thousands of times before.
 There’s a typical structure to auditions which you can expect, and your work now is to practise being able to thrive in this environment.
+The more auditions you do, the more comfortable you will be with them.
+If you want some experience self-taping, check out StageMilk Scene Club.
 I hope this article has demystified what happens in an audition for you, and you feel better prepared for when your next opportunity comes around!